SplashSync/Php-Console/src/Resources/docs/doc/1-introduction.en.md

 Php Console may also be used to execute generic developper actions on generic Splash Modules & Connectors.

-* Automated build of Module installable zip.
-* Generation of Module Documentation (Alike this website)
 * Build Splash Module manifest json file